 Pursuant to contractual arrangements that Shanghai SINA Leju, Shanghai Yi Yue and Beijing Maiteng have with our consolidated variable interest entities, the earnings and cash of our consolidated variable interest entities are used to pay service fees in Renminbi to three of our PRC subsidiaries in the manner and amount set forth in these agreements.
 After paying the applicable withholding taxes and making appropriations for its statutory reserve requirement, the remaining net profits of our PRC subsidiaries would be available for distribution to our offshore companies.
 As of December 31, 2017, the net assets of our PRC subsidiaries and our consolidated variable interest entities which were restricted due to statutory reserve requirements and other applicable laws and regulations, and thus not available for distribution, was in aggregate \$34.6 million.
-As an offshore holding company of our PRC subsidiaries and consolidated variable interest entities, we may make loans to our PRC subsidiaries and consolidated variable interest entities.
-Any loans to our PRC subsidiaries are subject to registrations with relevant governmental authorities in China.
+As an offshore holding company of our PRC subsidiaries are subject to registrations with relevant governmental authorities in China.
 We may also finance our subsidiaries by means of capital contributions.
 See "Item 3.
 Key Information-D. Risk Factors- Risks Related to Doing Business in China-PRC regulation of loans and direct investment by offshore holding companies to PRC entities may delay or prevent us from making loans or additional capital contributions to our PRC operating subsidiaries".

 Furthermore, cash transfers from our PRC subsidiaries to our offshore companies are subject to PRC government control of currency conversion.
 Restrictions on the availability of foreign currency may affect the ability of our PRC subsidiaries and our consolidated variable interest entities to remit sufficient foreign currency to pay dividends or other payments to us, or otherwise satisfy their foreign currency denominated obligations.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may affect the value of your investment".
-Cash and cash equivalents held by the consolidated variable interest entities was denominated in Renminbi and amounted to RMB384 million (\$59.2 million, based on an exchange rate of RMB6.4936 to \$1.00 as of December 31, 2015), RMB619 million (\$89.2 million, based on an exchange rate of RMB6.5063 to \$1.00 as of December 29, 2017) as of December 31, 2015, 2016 and 2017, respectively.
+Cash and cash equivalents held by the consolidated variable interest entities was denominated in Renminbi and amounted to RMB384 million (\$59.2 million, based on an exchange rate of RMB6.4936 to \$1.00 as of December 31, 2015), RMB619 million (\$89.2 million, based on an exchange rate of RMB6.9430 to \$1.00 as of December 30, 2016), and RMB378 million (\$58.1 million, based on an exchange rate of RMB6.5063 to \$1.00 as of December 29, 2017) as of December 31, 2015, 2016 and 2017, respectively.